buddhist-uni/buddhist-uni.github.io/_tags/law.md

 parents: [state]
 ---

-The rules that states use to communicate their will.
+The rules that societies use to structure themselves and which states use to communicate their will.